landlab/landlab/docs/model_grid.rst

         q = (q-g*hflow*dtmax*water_surface_slope)/ \
             (1.+g*hflow*dtmax*n*n*abs(q)/(hflow**ten_thirds))

 The main loop uses a ``while`` rather than a ``for`` loop because the time-step size is variable.
 We begin with a block of code that prints the percentage completion to the screen every two seconds.
-After this, we calculate a maximum time-step size size using the formula of Bates et al. (2010) [bates2010simple]_, which depends on grid-cell spacing and on the shallow water wave celerity, :math:`\sqrt{g h}`.
+After this, we calculate a maximum time-step size size using the formula of Bates et al. (2010) [1]_, which depends on grid-cell spacing and on the shallow water wave celerity, :math:`\sqrt{g h}`.
 For water depth, we use the maximum value in the grid, because it is this value that will have the greatest celerity and therefore be most restrictive.

 The next several lines calculate unit discharge values along each active link.
 To do this, we need to know the effective water depth at each of these locations.
-Bates et al. (2010) [bates2010simple]_ recommend using the difference between the highest water-surface elevation and the highest bed-surface elevation at each pair of adjacent nodes---that is, at each active link.
-To find these maximum values, we call the ``active_link_max`` function, first with bed elevation, and then with water-surface elevation, ``w``.
+Bates et al. (2010) [1]_ recommend using the difference between the highest water-surface elevation and the highest bed-surface elevation at each pair of adjacent nodes---that is, at each active link.
+To find these maximum values, we call the ``active_link_max()`` method, first with bed elevation, and then with water-surface elevation, ``w``.
 The resulting effective flow depths at the active links are stored in Numpy array called ``hflow``.

 Calculating discharge also requires us to know the water-surface gradient at each active link.
 We find this by calling ``calculate_gradients_at_active_links`` and passing it the water-surface height.
-We then have everything we need to calculate the discharge values using the Bates et al. (2010) [bates2010simple]_ formula, which is done with the line
+We then have everything we need to calculate the discharge values using the Bates et al. (2010) [1]_ formula, which is done with the line

 .. code::